yeyuxmf/auto_tooth_arrangement/README.md

 Note: This is only a reference to the methods in the papers, not a reproduction.
 My capabilities are limited, for reference only.(水平有限，仅供参考)

-# Reference:
+5.1.
+Reference:

 1.Li H, Liu M. An automatic teeth arrangement method based on an intelligent optimization algorithm and the Frenet–Serret formula[J].
 Biomedical Signal Processing and Control, 2025, 105: 107606.

 2.Ping Y, Wei G, Wei G, et al. A Rule-Based Optimization Method for Tooth Alignment[J].
 IEEE Transactions on Visualization and Computer Graphics, 2025.

-# Application
+5.2.
+Application
 1.Traditional_Multi-Objective_Particle_Swarm_Optimization(MOPSO).py  (Reference 1)

 2.Traditional_energy_minimization_arrangement(lbgfs).py   (Reference 2)

 3.Traditional_tooth_mesh_collsion(c++vs2017)  (Implementing mesh-to-mesh collision detection between two teeth in C++.)

-# Multi-Objective Optimization Energy Functions1.
+5.3. sansas Multi-Objective Optimization Energy Funct
 1. Curve Attachment Energy

 Logic: Calculates the minimum Euclidean distance between the tooth’s current center (FA point) and the fitted arch curve.